Yproximite/yprox-api-client/CONTRIBUTING.md

 Here are a few rules to follow in order to ease code reviews, and discussions before maintainers accept and merge your work.

 You MUST follow the [PSR-2](http://www.php-fig.org/psr/2/).
-You always can lint the code by executing `bin/coke`.
+You always can lint the code by executing `bin/php-cs-fixer fix`.

 You MUST run the test suite.